FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/attributes/unit_format.md

 ## Description

-Indicates standards for expressing units of measure in columns appearing in billing data.
+Indicates standards for expressing measurement units in columns appearing in billing data.

 ## Requirements